 The best picnic basket is the functional Collapsible Insulated Leakproof Picnic Basket Cooler.
-It’s insulated to keep food colder, it’s made of a canvas-like material that’s easy to clean, and it folds completely flat for storage.
+It’s insulated to keep food colder, made of a canvas-like material that’s easy to clean, and folds completely flat for storage.
 For a budget option, opt for the California Picnic Natural Woven Picnic Basket.

 What to Look for in a Picnic Basket

 While wicker baskets are undeniably charming, they’re not the most practical because they’re more difficult to care for.
 They also tend to be bulkier and, thus, more difficult to store.
 Today, there are plenty of cloth and canvas options that are more convenient, plus have the added bonus of being easier to clean.
 Some even collapse flat for storage.

 Traditional picnic baskets have small handles that can only be toted by hand or over the wrist, but today there are plenty of options with shoulder straps, crossbody sling straps, and even backpack-style straps.
-Many find these options more convenient—especially if you have to do any significant walking to get to your destination—since they free up your hands and more evenly distribute weight.
+Many find these options more convenient—especially if you have to do any significant walking to get to your destination—since they free up your hands and distribute weight more evenly.

 Picnic baskets and totes come in a wide range of sizes.
 Consider your lifestyle.
 Are you likely to picnic with a big group, or are you more likely to picnic solo or with one other person?
 If the latter, skip the big, bulky baskets, and opt for a smaller, more streamlined choice.